kevenv/kevenv.github.io/templates/blog/sort_algos.md

 Note the recursivity of the algorithm which makes it easy to parallelize.

+#### Splitting
 How to split arrays without creating new arrays?
-By using 3 indices we can view the original array as 2 arrays:
+By using 3 indices we can view an array as 2 arrays:
 ```python
 # 2 arrays
 [2,8,5,3][9,4,1,7]